LeoNatan/LNPreviewToContextMenu/README.md

 - [x] Supports storyboard and code-based previewing
 - [x] Optionally, supports adding images to your existing preview action items to display as menu item images
 - [x] Adds support for devices without 3D Touch (including iPhone 11 and iPads)
-- [x] macOS Catalyst support (your preview actions are displayed as a context menus)
+- [x] Mac Catalyst support (your preview actions are displayed as context menus)

 ## Adding to Your Project